arohan-agate/jane-street-bench/README.md

 `benchmarks` - evaluate a model on all Jane Street Puzzles.
 The model gets 2 attempts per problem.

+`benchmark_reasoning` - evaluate all reasoning models on all Jane Street Puzzles.
+Each model gets 2 attempts per problem.

 `eval_reasoning` - evaluate a reasoning model on a selected problem.

 `extract_answers` - a script to parse solution texts for the final answer.